raspberrypilearning/cd-dice-roller/en/step_9.md

     }
 ```

-The last three lines are used to clear the float property that I introduced in my CSS class `.textDice`.
-If you are not using it, you might not these!
+The last three lines are used to clear the float property that was introduced in the CSS class `.textDice`.
+If you are not using it, you might not need these!

 --- /hint ---